ThePacielloGroup/babel/lang-maintenance.md

-# Procedures for creating and maintaining the language pages
+# How to create and maintain the language demo pages

 Note: "speaking" includes signing.